 -

-Vehicle repairs or full replacement
+Vehicle repair or replacement costs

 -